-When my team asked me to help identify a non-profit partner to receive 1% of the sales of our Limited Edition Golden Mylk Granola, inspired by the ancient healing drink made with turmeric, I immediately thought of Mike and Karen Minnis, and a conversation I had with them about the power of food to heal people and communities.
+When my team asked me to help identify a non-profit partner to receive 1% of the sales of our Limited Edition Golden Mylk Granola (note: we sold out and this special batch is no longer available), inspired by the ancient healing drink made with turmeric, I immediately thought of Mike and Karen Minnis, and a conversation I had with them about the power of food to heal people and communities.

 Mike and Karen live and work in the Orange Mound neighborhood of Memphis, TN—an area impacted by lack of access to fresh, healthy foods.
 Karen is a nutritionist, certified food processor and avid fruit and vegetable consumer, who worked as an educator for 30 years.
 Mike is a banker turned community activist, developer, and urban farmer.
 Together they have reclaimed and converted a vacant property in Orange Mound into a thriving indoor, year-round farmers market, food pantry and ½ acre urban farm that produces over three tons of healthy food annually, known as the Landmark Training Development Company (LTDC).